aicpslab/Data-Driven-Dual-Level-Neural-Network-Tool-for-Dynamic-System-Modeling-D3NN/README.md

 Here's how to get started with D3NN in MATLAB.
 User can

 - **Open ...\The Neural Network Learning Tool for Dual-Level Dynamic System Modeling (D3NN)\Runtest4D3NN.mlx to run an example of the encapsulated Dual-level Data-driven modeling using class methods.**
-- **Open ...\The Neural Network Learning Tool for Dual-Level Dynamic System Modeling (D3NN)\Runtest.mlx to run detail NHS modeling and transition system abstraction process.**
+- **Open ...\The Neural Network Learning Tool for Dual-Level Dynamic System Modeling (D3NN)\Runtest.mlx to run detailed NHS modeling and transition system abstraction process.**

 ## Process

 ### Initialization and Load Data

-D3NN allows higher order modeling of the given data set by setting **SystemOrder>1**.
+D3NN allows higher-order modeling of the given data set by setting **SystemOrder>1**.

-**Maximum_Dimension** determinds PCA mapping space dimension.
+**Maximum_Dimension** determines PCA mapping space dimension.

 **SystemStateDimension** is the state dimension in the dataset.

-**tol** sets the minimum bound length tolerance for Maximum Entropy Partitioning method in NHS modeling.
+**tol** sets the minimum bound length tolerance for the Maximum Entropy Partitioning method in NHS modeling.

 **maximum_entropy** sets the tolerance for Maximum Entropy ME partitioning in NHS modeling.